tingeber/uniblog/_posts/2017-10-19-statements-logic-control.md

 published: true
 layout: post
 tags:
-  - research
+  - Research
-title: 'Statements, Logic, and Control'
+title: 'Statements, Logic, and Control: A summary and critique of Andrew Goffey’s “Algorithm”'
 img: nick-tiemeyer-109668.jpg
 ---
-## Statements, logic, and control: A summary and critique of Andrew Goffey’s “Algorithm”

 Goffey’s paper focuses on teasing out the connection between algorithmic abstraction and the discursive power that the same abstraction represents, if seen as statement rather than just syntax.
 By opposing a reductionist and functional view of algorithms as descriptive entities, Goffey advocates for embracing abstraction by making the point that, while the push against abstraction is a valid direction when philosophically tackling other scientific spheres such as mathematics — in which abstraction removes the agent from perceiving the realities that such abstraction tries to define and, by doing so, inevitably distorts the main descriptive goal of the abstraction itself — algorithmic abstraction is what makes algorithms unique entities with real-world implications.
 This approach flips the direction of meaningfulness on its head when discussing algorithms — their abstractive nature is core to their real, pragmatic importance, not the other way around.